smohler/ME322-S20/README.md

 We could move fluid OVER a plate.
 Nerds call lthis (BOUNDARY LAYER ANALYSIS)

 Oh man we have even begun to talk about how we haven't defined FLUID at all!
-The fluid could be an oil and have properties that make it very nice (LAMINAR FLOW) The fluid could be water in which case it lives in this wonderful inbetween (LAMINAR/TURBULENT) The fluid could even be a gas and as hard as we try we have consider this issue of density (COMPRESSIBLE FLOW)
+The fluid could be an oil and have properties that make it very nice (LAMINAR FLOW).
+The fluid could be water in which case it lives in this wonderful inbetween (LAMINAR/TURBULENT).
+The fluid could even be a gas and as hard as we try we have consider this issue of density (COMPRESSIBLE FLOW).

 That is why you have to take this class.
-You have to have some reasonable intuition about the answers to these questions given an enormous amount of requirements You need to tell you boss the dimensions of a pipe.
+You have to have some reasonable intuition about the answers to these questions given an enormous amount of requirements You need to tell you boss the dimensions of a pipe to use.
 You need to tell your boss what pump to buy.
 You need to tell your boss what how much force is on an airblade, boat propeller, or structure.
-The blade are made of certain materials and they can't take whatever you throw at them.
+The blades are made of certain materials and they can't take whatever you throw at them.
 Likewise the blades are made of certain materials so you better get all you can get out of them.

 So this class is trying to prepare you to beable to at least navigate a roadmap to any of these types of questions.
-So first we are going to ask a bunch of questions concerning a pipe.
+So first we are going to ask a bunch of questions concerning a pipes.
 Then we are going ask a bunch of questions about fluid moving around something.
-Then we are going to ask a bunch of question about what happens if its a gas and not a liquid.
+Then we are going to ask a bunch of questions about what happens if its a gas and not a liquid.
 Sometimes if we have time we get to ask about gas moving and EXPLODING!

-Now since this is an engineering class, and since a bunch of people didnt have computers, we get to study mathematical expressions they wrote down at one point.
+Now since this is an engineering class, and since back in the day a bunch of people didnt have computers, we get to study mathematical expressions they wrote down at one point.
-Before it was just people with pen and paper, and people with devices to measure things.
+Early science was just people with pencil and paper, and people with devices to measure things.
 The solutions we look at agree pretty well with the experiments so I like em, I believe in them.
 Okay so the solution exists, why see how they got there (DERIVATIONS YUCK UGH GROSS!)
 Well is everyone confident I could just assign you the entire problem set and projects and you could google your way to an answer?